Chameleon-Electronics/dev-board/README.md

 A bad example: SSR for quiet/durable operation
 -->

-### Technical

 <!--
-Mention architectural features, be as technical as you can but briefly mention SSRs, operating frequency, etc
+Separatly mention architectural features, be as technical as you can but briefly mention SSRs, operating frequency, etc
 -->